weebao/uniweather-app/README.md

 - [ ] Limit the number of universities displayed when clicked search.
 Fetch more only when the user tries to scroll down (Like posts feed on Facebook or Twitter).

 ### Highlights
-- One thing I did that I don't know why I did is that I personally wrote the weather description for every weather state.
+- One thing I love about this website is that I personally wrote the weather description for every weather state.
 Here are a few examples:
   - "It is clear outside.
 You might want to take a walk!"
   - "It is cloudy right now, but I hope you will always be sunny within yourself."
   - "It is quite windy and dusty outside.
 Perhaps you should wear sunglasses to protect your pretty eyes."